Diamante-Smith/Active-Directory/README.md

 - Within that, there should be a Group Policy Object named "Default Domain Policy"

-- Right Click on it -> Press Edit
+- Right-click on it -> Press Edit

 <br>